Preface

 nodeSelector: all()

-Here, encapsulation: None enables No-Encapsulation mode.
-You can also modify the IPv4 CIDR here.
+Here, specify encapsulation: None to enable No-Encap mode.
+You can also modify the IPv4 CIDR here if needed.
 Then:

 kubectl apply -f custom-resource.yaml